Half an hour later, everyone was there

 Opening had taken place with a huge success.
 Lots and

-visitors!
-The director of the Illustrative festival gave some
+lots of visitors!
+The director of the Illustrative festival

 For the next hour or so, the director of the Illustrative festival took us on a tour around the exhibition.
 He gave a lot of explanations about the artists, their style and different (mostly unique) methods of working.